Child in Need of Services (CHINS)

 Whenever the court approves an out-of-home placement, the court shall inquire into the ability of the parents to contribute to the child's support.
 If the court finds that the parents are able to contribute to the support of the child, the court shall order them to make support payments.
 However, a parent who has BOTH opposed the placement and continuously sought reconciliation with, and return of, the child shall NOT be financially responsible for out-of-home placement costs.

-A parent always has the right to obtain an attorney at his/her own expense.
 If you need more assistance after reading this webpage, contact a case manager.

 At the time you file a petition with the Court Clerk's Office, you will receive a court date for a fact-finding hearing.